SmartBoy84/Digifile/README.md

     - Don't worry if it freezes/accidently closes/explodes as you can use `generate_progress.mjs` to create a `progress` file to continue from where you left off
     - E.g., downloading ~1500 files took ~8 hours

-* Don't worry about manually closing unresponsive tab, the extension recognises this and adds it to `errors.txt` and excludes it from `progree.txt`
+* Feel free to manually close unresponsive tabs, the extension recognises this and adds it to `errors.txt`.
+    - As this file isn't downloaded, it won't be included in `progress.txt` so in future re-runs the extension will try to scrape it again
+    - While the extension can handle big files (>500 mb), it's better to just close these tabs and manually download them later